BaturalpArisoy/stac2cube/README.md

 A documentation file on how to use stac2cube features on terrabyte's HPC for compute-intensive processes and for faster processing time can be found in the [slurm folder](https://github.com/BaturalpArisoy/stac2cube/tree/main/slurm).

 ## What's upcoming?
-- [ ] Sentinel-2 co-registration (Under development)
+- [ ] Sentinel-2 co-registration (Under development-almost done)
 - [x] Caching mechanism to automatically update the missing scenes
 - [x] More advanced interactive tools for better experience
-- [x] Get table of available missions with details and what function instances they can receive
+- [x] Sentinel-1: Orbit-state selection: Ascending/Descending
+- [ ] Sentinel-1: Automatic preprocessing, e.g. SNAP tools.
+- [ ] Add new spectral indices: EVI, Built-up Index (More upon request!)
-- [ ] Silent parameter for get_stac_layers that will automatically switch to terrabyte STAC catalogs when run on HPC*
+- [ ] Silent parameter for get_stac_layers that will automatically switch to terrabyte STAC catalogs when run on HPC
 - [ ] Import bbox list with projected coords: proj to geographic transformation (Under development)
-- [ ] Improvements for get_cloud_layers function for simpler use
+- [ ] Improvements for get_cloud_layers function: mask calculation function, mask l2a data directly
-- [ ] Cloud shadow detection and masking
+- [ ] Cloud shadow detection and masking for Sentinel-2
-- [ ] Cleaner way to work with CRS information of data arrays (Under development)
-- [ ] Native cloud masking for Landsat and Sentinel-2 scenes (Under development)
+- [x] Native cloud masking for Landsat and Sentinel-2 scenes (Under development)
-- [ ] Orbit mode selection for Sentinel-1: Ascending/Descending
 - [x] Switch python package setup from setup.py to pyproject.toml: enables uv install besides pip
-- [ ] Add new spectral indices: EVI, Built-up Index (More upon request!)
 - [ ] Quite mode
 - [ ] Verbose mode